Lewis Capaldi announces break from touring ‘for the foreseeable future’

 During his set, he told the crowd that he was starting to lose his voice and was seen experiencing a series of tics as a result of Tourette’s syndrome.

 Capaldi, 26, was seen struggling to sing his No 1 hit “Someone You Loved”, but was supported by the crowd who sang most of the song along with him.
+He’d previously cancelled engagements three weeks ahead of the festival to prepare for the performance.

-On Tuesday (27 June), Capaldi shared a text post announcing his break, explaining that he was taking a rest to focus on getting his mental and physical health in order.
+On Tuesday (27 June), Capaldi shared a text post announcing his break from live performances, explaining that he was taking a rest to focus on getting his mental and physical health in order.

+“I used to be able to enjoy every second of shows like this and I'd hoped 3 weeks away would sort me out,” he wrote.

+“But the truth is I’m still learning to adjust to the impact of my Tourette’s and on Saturday it became obvious that I need to spend much more time getting my mental and physical health in order, so I can keep doing everything I love for a long time to come.”

 Join our commenting forum